mpolynskyi/transcript-test-project/README.md

 ### Objective

-You should write a small automated test suite that ensures the `clean_transcript.py` beaves in the correct manner.
+You should write a small automated test suite that ensures the `clean_transcript.py` behaves in the correct manner.
 You tests should check that `clean_transcript.py` handles these cases correctly:

 * `clean_transcript` outputs a file with the following characteristics:
     * It removes the `WEBVTT` header that's in the original file.